dfelinto/blender-manual/manual/render/performance/introduction.rst

 Hardware Improvements
 =====================

 - Get more RAM up to your PC's (motherboard and operating system) limit.
-Presently, Blender can use up to 8GG (giga-giga) of physical memory (64-bit address space), but most PCs can only handle 4G of RAM.
+Presently, Blender can use up to 8gig of physical memory (64-bit address space), but most PCs can only handle 4G of RAM.
 - Upgrade your CPU to a multi-core/multiprocessor
 - Upgrade your OpenGL video drivers
 - Get a faster memory bus